 In This Online Healthcare Course, You Will Learn:

 - Are there certain patients or conditions that seem to benefit most from the addition of yoga therapy?

-- Does adding yoga therapy to physiotherapy improves physiotherapy care?
+- Does adding yoga therapy to physiotherapy improve physiotherapy care?

-- Are we suggesting that yoga therapists should learn ‘western’ pain care including physiotherapy?
+- Should yoga therapists learn ‘Western’ pain care such as physiotherapy?

-- What’s one thing about the assessment or care of people in pain that you learned in the process of writing for the book?
+- What the authors learned about caring for and the assessment of people in pain during the process of writing this book.

-- What’s the one key technique or concept that you wish everyone knew and used?
+- What’s a key technique or concept that the authors wish everyone knew and used?

 Who Is This Course For?